 Letting fees ban

-The government plans to bring in a ban on letting agents charging fees to tenants.
+In January 2019, the government confirmed that it will implement a ban on letting agents charging fees to tenants.

-While it’s still unclear how the policy will work, these changes could add to the upfront costs of letting a property.
+It’s still unclear how the policy will work, but it's possible that the change could add to the upfront costs of letting a property.

 The government has consulted on introducing minimum tenancy periods – which could result in default three-year tenancies with six-month break clauses for tenants.